 One suburban gem located nearby in Teller County is “the city above the clouds.”
 Situated just 30 minutes west of the city on Ute Pass, Woodland Park is one of the top retirement towns in the state if you’re okay with the higher elevation and accompanying cold.

 Here are a few nearby neighborhoods of Colorado Springs, outside the city limits:

 Security, Fountain, and Ft.
 Carson are not technically a part of Colorado Springs proper, but many of those who live in these areas are just trying to avoid the rising home prices or are only going to be staying in the area for as long as they are stationed.

 Security is the closest to Colorado Springs proper, but all are within a twenty minute drive of downtown.
 You’ll find this section of town to have a little more rural feel to it, with older homes.
 But also with new construction sites popping up just about every day to get in on the population boom.

 Ft.
-Carson is one of two military bases in the area, the other being Peter Air Force Base, and is home to many of the military families that inhabit Colorado Springs.
+Carson is one of five military bases in the area, another being the Peterson Air Force Base.
+It’s home to many of the military families that inhabit Colorado Springs.
 Fountain itself is a very small town, but it’s growing with the steady influx of those moving to this wonderful city and expanding its boundaries.
 Fountain and Security will give more of a small town feel while still being within close distance to the shopping and sights of Colorado Springs–the best of both worlds.